costelter/terraform-pco/README.md

 The default "cloud" name is openstack.
 You can rename it - matching project or CSP and add multiple entries.

-To use it with the openstack provider for Terraform you can define it your Terraform file like your main.tf:
+To use it with the openstack provider for Terraform you can define it in your Terraform file like your main.tf:

 ```
 provider "openstack" {